-Disregarding the data, which consists of the actual encoded data, along with the error correction bits, the structure of the code includes the following module groups:
+Disregarding the data, which consists the encoded data, along with the error correction bits, the structure of the code includes the following module groups:

 - Timing Pattern—The timing pattern is an alternating stripe of black and white modules, starting at the lower left corner of the upper right Finder Pattern, going horizontally to the upper left finder pattern and then going vertically to the lower left finder pattern.

-Format Data—The format data is information, pertaining to the Masking rule used in the QR Code, along with the error correction level.
-When the data in the QR code is encoded, some of the modules are inverted in accordance with a predefined rule to improve readability and ensure that there are no big clusters of same-colored modules.
-This process is called masking, and the masking information is included in the format data, to alert the decoder that certain modules have been inverted.
+Format Data—The format data is information about the Masking rule used in the QR Code along with the error correction level.
+When the data in the QR code is encoded, some of the modules are inverted following a predefined rule to improve readability and ensure that has no big clusters of same-colored modules.
+This process is called masking, and the masking information is included in the format data, to alert the decoder that some modules have been inverted.

 The format data is encoded in 15 bits.
 One full copy of the format data is located around the upper left finder pattern.
 A second copy, divided into 7 and 8 bits, is located next to the other two finder patterns.